Updated April 26, 2023

 In this, we have analyzed Tableau: How to create a Set and Tableau which is one of the advanced BI Tools.
 Tableau is primarily used to create a story from your data.
 Tableau is used for creating reports and interactive dashboards.
 It is mostly used for data visualizations and creating trends in data.
 Tableau is self-service drag and drop tools for Business Intelligence.
 Tableau can be used for simple statistical analytics.

-This has been a guide to Create Set In Tableau.
-Here we have discussed different sets that are helpful for creating set in a tableau.
+This has been a guide to Create Set in Tableau.
+Here we have discussed basic concept, how to create set and ways to use it along with examples.
 You may also have a look at the following articles to learn more –